 *Article originally posted here.

 Article written by: Amie Woolsey, Life Coach.
 Amie is a Life Coach specializing in betrayal trauma, divorce, and dating.
-She leads support groups for women with betrayal trauma through WORTH, teaches a YSA class for those who are dating, as well as a post divorce dating course.
+She leads support groups for women with betrayal trauma, teaches a YSA class for those who are dating, as well as a post divorce dating course.
 Amie is currently taking new individual coaching clients with CHOOSE and can be contacted at Amie@LifeCoachingWithAmie.com.
 To learn more about Amie click HERE.